 Gravitational Wave astronomy research and technology

-LISA Pathfinder (LPF), the mission to demonstrate new technologies necessary for the planned gravitational wave observatory eLISA, will be launched from Kourou on December 2nd, 2015.
-Do you want to come and see the launch with us in our building, and know our contribution to the mission?.
-Register!
+LISA Pathfinder (LPF), the mission to demonstrate new technologies necessary for the planned gravitational wave observatory eLISA, has been satisfactory launched from Kourou on December 3nd, 2015.

 The Gravitational Wave group of the Institut de Ciències de l'Espai (CSIC-IEEC) was established in 2002 in Barcelona.
 Its primary scientific research areas pursued are space based Gravity Wave detection and Computational Gravitation.
 While achieving such goals, the group also nurtures intense technological Research & Development as well as knowledge transfer to local industry.